aleck77/vps-solutions/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) (or the port specified by IDX, e.g., 9002) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (or the port specified by your development environment, e.g., the port provided by Firebase Studio's IDX preview) with your browser to see the result.

+You can start editing the page by modifying `src/app/page.tsx`.
+The page auto-updates as you edit the file.

 ## Learn More